IBM/ibm-cloud-functions-cloudant-trigger/README.md

 # Remove package
 wsk package delete "openwhisk-cloudant"
 ```
+# Automate Deployment

+You can use an OpenWhisk deployment automation tool to automate deployment of Cloudant Trigger.
+Please follow the instructions in wskdeploy [README](wskdeploy/README.md).

 # Troubleshooting
 Check for errors first in the OpenWhisk activation log.
 Tail the log on the command line with `wsk activation poll` or drill into details visually with the [monitoring console on Bluemix](https://console.ng.bluemix.net/openwhisk/dashboard).